 Maintenance issues are a problem for any homeowner.
 For a rental property owner, these maintenance issues increase with the number of tenants you have and the number of properties you own.
 Even though landlords are used to hearing complaints about every maintenance issue, from leaky faucets to overflowing toilets, these complaints can still become hard to deal with.
-Below are steps you can take to handle the inevitable tenant maintenance issue.
+Try these few steps to handle the inevitable tenant maintenance issue.

 Develop a Plan for Maintenance Issues